redox-os/book/src/porting-applications.md

 - For RISC-V, `${TARGET}` and `${GNU_TARGET}` is `riscv64gc-unknown-redox` and `riscv64-unknown-redox`, usually you want `${TARGET}` unless the script requires a GNU target triple.
 - To get `$ARCH`, you need to add `ARCH="${TARGET%%-*}"` to the beginning of the script.

-There are more variables depending on the build script that you are using, read more below.
+There are more variables depending on the build script that you are using.

-We recommend that you use path environment variables with the `"` symbol to clean any spaces on the path, spaces are interpreted as command separators and will break the path.
+We recommend that you use path environment variables with the `"` symbol to clean any invalid characters (like spaces) on the path, spaces are interpreted as command separators and will break the path.

 Example: